mghah/mghah.github.io/README.md

 [**first confirmed case in Bay Area**](https://www.cnbc.com/2020/01/31/california-and-cdc-officials-confirm-7th-case-of-coronavirus-in-the-us.html)

-**mask prices are significantly increasing online, order soon** mask delivery times more than month on some item on amazon
+**mask prices are significantly increasing online, order soon** mask delivery times more than month on some items on amazon
 ## DISCLAIMER
 I'm NOT a medical or healthcare professional. this is NOT medical advice.